-Maine seeks help as waters acidify
+Maine looks for help as waters acidify

 Walpole, Maine — In the icy waters of midcoast Maine, Bill Mook has his eyes on his oysters — and how the waters they need to survive are gradually, but clearly, changing.

 Down the coast near Portland, the issue is clams and the mud flats that have become inhospitable to their survival.

 Farther south still, near Cape Cod in Massachusetts, the worry is so-called "sea butterflies," tiny marine snails that live low on the food chain and are — like the oysters and clams — threatened by a process known as "ocean acidification."

 "We're acidifying the oceans," said Mark Green, a professor of environmental science at Saint Joseph's College in Maine.
 "We don't know exactly what's going to survive and what's not, but there will be extinctions."